spencerlambert/recurring-xero-sajin/README.md

 A mongodb collection will track the subscriptions.
 A subscription will start with an "open" status.
 When the subscription is past the end date, the object will be duplicated with a new start and end date.
 While the object is being copied the status will change to "closing".
 A new invoice will be created in Xero and a the new subscription will get added to the mongodb.
 The recurring billing happens as old subscriptions get replaced with new ones.

-## A Sample Entry for a Subscription
+## A Sample Mongo Entry for a Subscription
 ```
 {
 	_id: standard mongo id object,